 How to Apply

-In most instances, you can apply online at the lender’s website.
+In most cases, you can apply online at a lender’s website.
 The loan application should also be accessible from your smartphone or mobile device.
-If you’re approved and the lender requests additional documentation, they’ll usually provide information on how to fax or upload it to their headquarters.
+If the lender requests additional documentation, they’ll usually provide information on how to fax or upload it to their headquarters.

 Once the loan is finalized and you e-sign the contract, the funds will be disbursed into your account.